 Now, the question is: how does the employee communication landscape may look like in the near future?

-We’ve compiled 5 employee communication predictions for 2021 and beyond:
+We’ve compiled 5 employee communication trends for 2022 and beyond:

-5 Employee Communication Predictions that Will Reshape the Workplace in 2021 and Beyond
+5 Employee Communication Trends that Will Reshape the Workplace in 2022 and Beyond

 The way we communicate has changed: we expect information to find us immediately rather than having to spend time looking for it.